Dr Kaili Zhang

 Biography

-Dr. Kaili has been a researcher and consultant in the education sector for more than 20 years.
+Dr. Kaili has been an educator and consultant in the education sector for more than 20 years.
 She has worked with diverse populations across multiple countries.
-Kaili has a broad background in teacher education and educational psychology, with specific training and expertise in early years curriculum, early interventions and assessment, and issues of diversity and ability, including studies involving Steiner, Montessori, and Reggio Emilia schools as well as holistic and alternative approaches to pedagogy and learning in mainstream settings.
+Kaili has a broad background in teacher education and educational psychology, with specific training and expertise in early years curriculum, early interventions and assessment, and issues of diversity and ability, including studies involving Steiner, Montessori, and Reggio Emilia schools and home education/homeschooling, as well as holistic and alternative approaches to pedagogy and learning in mainstream settings.
+She also investigates the influence of family belief systems on resilience.

 Previously Kaili worked as an assistant professor in the Singapore National Institute of Education, the University of Hong Kong, and a Senior Lecturer in Australia, New Zealand, and England.
 Her research and scholarship in the fields of teacher education and educational psychology have been recognized by various higher education institutes and internationally: by Outstanding Teaching Performance Commendations/Awards, a designated research fellowship of Asia-Pacific Regional Network for Early Childhood (UNESCO), and the nomination for the Singapore Outstanding Contribution Award.

-Kaili has authored two books and over 80 peer-refereed publications and reports in key areas of teacher education and educational psychology.
+Kaili has authored/edited three books and over 80 peer-refereed publications and reports in key areas of teacher education and educational psychology.

 Research interests